ikaankeskin/mnist_alphabet_dataset/ReadMe.md

+# About this Dataset

+I found a way to combine and balance the training data for mnist(0-9) and alphabetical letters(A-z)

 # Instructions for Using the Dataset

 This guide will assist you in extracting dataset contents, running the `dataset.py` script, and loading the saved `.pt` files for training in a PyTorch environment.